Dialrapid, 50mg sachet 9 pcs

 uncontrolled arterial hypertension;

-The drug should not be used in patients with phenylketonuria because it contains a source of phenylalanine.
+The drug should not be used in patients with phenylketonuria, as it contains a source of phenylalanine.

-The drug is not recommended for children under 14 years of age (due to difficulty dosing the drug).
+The drug is not recommended for use in children under 14 years of age (due to the difficulty of dosing the drug).

-.
-When using Dialrapid and other NSAIDs, caution should be exercised and patients with symptoms/signs suggestive of gastrointestinal (GI) lesions/diseases or with a history of suspected gastric or intestinal ulceration, bleeding or perforation should be closely monitored; in patients with a history of Helicobacter infection, ulcerative colitis, Crohn’s disease, with a history of liver dysfunction and in patients with complaints suspicious of GI disease.
-The risk of gastrointestinal bleeding increases with increasing dosage of NSAIDs or with a history of gastrointestinal ulcers, especially bleeding and ulcer perforation and in elderly patients.
+When using the drug Dialrapid and other NSAIDs, it is necessary to exercise caution and carefully monitor patients with symptoms/signs indicating lesions/diseases of the gastrointestinal tract (GIT) or with anamnestic data suggesting ulcerative lesions of the stomach or intestines, bleeding or perforation; in patients with a history of Helicobacter pylori infection, ulcerative colitis, Crohn’s disease, with a history of liver dysfunction and in patients with complaints that suggest gastrointestinal disease.
+The risk of developing gastrointestinal bleeding increases with increasing doses of NSAIDs or with a history of gastrointestinal ulcers, especially bleeding and perforation of the ulcer and in elderly patients.

-Particular caution should be exercised when using Dialrapid in patients receiving drugs that increase the risk of gastrointestinal bleeding: systemic glucocorticosteroids (including Prednisolone), anticoagulants (including warfarin), antiplatelet agents (including clopidogrel, acetylsalicylic acid) or selective serotonin reuptake inhibitors (including citalopram, fluoxetine, paroxetine, sertraline).
+Particular caution should be exercised when using the drug Dialrapid in patients receiving drugs that increase the risk of gastrointestinal bleeding: systemic corticosteroids (including prednisolone), anticoagulants (including warfarin), antiplatelet agents (including clopidogrel, acetylsalicylic acid) or selective inhibitors serotonin reuptake (including citalopram, fluoxetine, paroxetine, sertraline).

-Cautious use of the drug is necessary when using Dialrapid in patients with liver dysfunction of mild to moderate degree, as well as in patients with hepatic porphyria because the drug may provoke porphyria attacks.
-Special caution is required when treating patients with impaired renal function, including chronic renal failure (FFR 15-60 ml/min/1.73 m2), dyslipidemia/hyperlipidemia, diabetes mellitus, arterial hypertension, treatment of patients who smoke or abuse alcohol, treatment of elderly patients, patients receiving diuretics or other drugs that affect renal function, and patients with significant reduction in circulating blood volume (RBC) of any etiology, such as in the periods before and after massive surgical interventions.
+Caution is necessary when using the drug Dialrapid in patients with mild to moderate liver dysfunction, as well as in patients with hepatic porphyria, since the drug can provoke attacks of porphyria.
+Particular caution is required when treating patients with impaired renal function, including chronic renal failure (GFR 15-60 ml/min/1.73 m2), dyslipidemia/hyperlipidemia, diabetes mellitus, arterial hypertension, when treating patients who smoke or abuse alcohol, when treating elderly patients, patients receiving diuretics or other drugs that affect renal function, as well as patients with a significant decrease in circulating blood volume (CBV) of any etiology, for example, in the periods before and after major surgical interventions.

-Dialrapid should be used with caution in patients with defects of the hemostatic system.
+Dialrapida should be used with caution in patients with defects in the hemostatic system.

-Caution should be exercised when using Voltaren Rapid® in patients at risk of cardiovascular thrombosis (including myocardial infarctions and strokes).
+Caution should be exercised when using Voltaren Rapid® in patients at risk of developing cardiovascular thrombosis (including myocardial infarction and stroke).

 Caution should be exercised when using Dialrapid in elderly patients.
-This is especially true in frail or underweight elderly people.
+This is especially true in frail or low-weight elderly people.

-The following are the adverse events (AEs) that have been identified in clinical trials as well as in the clinical use of diclofenac.
+Below are the adverse events (AEs) that were identified during clinical trials, as well as when using diclofenac in clinical practice.

-The following criteria were used to estimate the incidence of NIs: “frequently” – >1/100, <1/10, “infrequently” ->1/1000, <1/100, “rarely” – >1/10000, <1/1000, “very rarely” – <1/10000, including individual cases.
-The NUIs are grouped according to the system-organ class of the MedDRA Medical Regulatory Dictionary, within each class the NUIs are listed in decreasing order of frequency of occurrence, within each group allocated by frequency of occurrence, the NUIs are categorized in decreasing order of importance.
+To assess the frequency of AEs, the following criteria were used: “common” – >1/100, 1/1000, 1/10000, <1/1000, “very rare” - <1/10000, including isolated cases.
+AEs are grouped in accordance with the system-organ class of the medical dictionary for regulatory and legal activities MedDRA; within each class, AEs are listed in descending order of frequency of occurrence; within each group, allocated by frequency of occurrence, AEs are distributed in decreasing order of their importance.

 Disorders of the blood and lymphatic system: very rarely – thrombocytopenia, leukopenia, hemolytic anemia, aplastic anemia, agranulocytosis.

-Disorders of the immune system: rarely – hypersensitivity, anaphylactic/anaphylactoid reactions, including decreased arterial pressure (BP) and shock; very rarely – angioedema (including facial edema).
+Immune system disorders: rarely – hypersensitivity, anaphylactic/anaphylactoid reactions, including decreased blood pressure (BP) and shock; very rarely – angioedema (including facial swelling).

-Mental disorders: very rare – disorientation, depression, insomnia, nightmares, irritability, mental disorders.
+Mental disorders: very rarely – disorientation, depression, insomnia, nightmares, irritability, mental disorders.

-Nervous system disorders: frequently – headache, dizziness; rarely – somnolence; very rarely – sensory disorders, including paraesthesia, memory disorders, tremor, seizures, anxiety, acute cerebral circulation disorders, aseptic meningitis.
+Nervous system disorders: often – headache, dizziness; rarely – drowsiness; very rarely – sensitivity disorders, including paresthesia, memory disorders, tremors, convulsions, anxiety, acute cerebrovascular accidents, aseptic meningitis.

-Visual disorders: very rare – visual disturbances (blurred vision), diplopia.
+Visual disturbances: very rarely – visual disturbances (blurred vision), diplopia.

-Hearing and labyrinth disorders: often – vertigo; very rare – hearing disorders, tinnitus.
+Hearing disorders and labyrinthine disorders: often – vertigo; very rarely – hearing impairment, tinnitus.

-Cardiac disorders: infrequent – myocardial infarction, heart failure, palpitations, chest pain.
+Cardiac disorders: uncommon – myocardial infarction, heart failure, palpitations, chest pain.

-Vascular disorders: very rarely – increase in BP, vasculitis.
+Vascular disorders: very rarely – increased blood pressure, vasculitis.

-Respiratory system disorders, organs of the chest mediastinum: rarely – bronchial asthma (including dyspnea); very rare – pneumonitis.
+Disorders of the respiratory system, chest mediastinal organs: rarely – bronchial asthma (including shortness of breath); very rarely – pneumonitis.

-Gastrointestinal disorders: frequent – abdominal pain, nausea, vomiting, diarrhea, dyspepsia, flatulence, decreased appetite; rare – gastritis, gastrointestinal bleeding, vomiting blood, melena, diarrhea with blood admixture, stomach and intestinal ulcers (with or without bleeding, stenosis or perforation, with possible development of peritonitis); Very rare
+Gastrointestinal disorders: often – abdominal pain, nausea, vomiting, diarrhea, dyspepsia, flatulence, loss of appetite; rarely – gastritis, gastrointestinal bleeding, vomiting blood, melena, diarrhea mixed with blood, gastric and intestinal ulcers (with or without bleeding, stenosis or perforation, with the possible development of peritonitis); very rarely

-– stomatitis, glossitis, esophageal damage, occurrence of diaphragm-like strictures in the intestine, colitis (nonspecific hemorrhagic colitis, ischemic colitis, exacerbation of ulcerative colitis or Crohn’s disease), constipation, pancreatitis, dysgeusia.
-Liver and biliary tract disorders: often – increased plasma aminotransferase activity; rarely
+– stomatitis, glossitis, damage to the esophagus, the occurrence of diaphragm-like strictures in the intestine, colitis (nonspecific hemorrhagic colitis, ischemic colitis, exacerbation of ulcerative colitis or Crohn’s disease), constipation, pancreatitis, dysgeusia.
+Disorders of the liver and biliary tract: often – increased activity of aminotransferases in the blood plasma; rarely

-Renal and urinary tract disorders: very rarely – acute renal damage (acute renal failure), hematuria, proteinuria, tubulo-interstitial nephritis, nephrotic syndrome, papillary necrosis.
+Renal and urinary tract disorders: very rarely – acute kidney injury (acute renal failure), hematuria, proteinuria, tubulointerstitial nephritis, nephrotic syndrome, papillary necrosis.

-General disorders and disorders at the site of administration:Rarely, edema.
+General disorders and disorders at the injection site: rarely – swelling.

 Cardiovascular disorders

-The data of clinical studies indicate a slight increase in the risk of cardiovascular thrombotic complications (e.g., myocardial infarction), especially with long-term use of diclofenac in high doses (daily dose over 150 mg).
+Data from clinical studies indicate a slight increase in the risk of developing cardiovascular thrombotic complications (for example, myocardial infarction), especially with long-term use of diclofenac in high doses (daily dose more than 150 mg).

-Visual disturbances such as visual disturbances, blurred vision or diplopia appear to be class effects of NSAIDs, and are reversible after discontinuation.
-A possible mechanism for the development of such disorders is the inhibition of the synthesis of prostaglandins and other related substances, which alters the regulation of blood flow in the retina, which manifests as potential visual disturbances.
-If these symptoms develop with diclofenac therapy, ophthalmologic evaluation should be considered to rule out any other cause.
+Visual disturbances such as blurred vision, blurred vision or diplopia appear to be class effects of NSAIDs and are reversible upon discontinuation of use.
+A possible mechanism for the development of such disorders is inhibition of the synthesis of prostaglandins and other related substances, which alters the regulation of retinal blood flow, which is manifested by potential visual disturbances.
+If such symptoms develop during diclofenac therapy, an ophthalmological examination should be considered to exclude any other causes.

 Overdose